 Ensuring that women's rights are taken into account in internet rights and principles and dialogue.

+UK:

+Ensure that the opportunities offered by the use of ICTs to reduce and redress discrimination, and to prevent violence against women and girls, are fully utilised.

+Prioritise the use of ICTs by women and girls for education and social equality, especially amongst the most vulnerable groups

+Ensuring that women's rights are taken into account in internet rights and principles and dialogue.[.[.

 Egypt: Internet rights are equal for both gender.
 Unless there is a certain point that need to be mentioned explicitly.

-USA: Ensuring that women's rights are taken into account in InternetInternet rights and principles and dialogue.
+USA: Ensuring that women's rights are taken into account in dialogue on human rights and the InternetInternet.

-UNESCO:
+UNESCO: Disability :

+Formulating disability-inclusive development frameworks

+Ensuring accessibility of information, services and ICTs for people with disabilities.

+Empowering and building capacities of person with disabilities to access information and knowledge using ICTs in order becoming an equal contributors of society

+Ensuring universal design for all that contribute to the development of inclusive, accessible and affordable ICTs and services for persons with disabilities

 Multistakeholderism

+UK: Title deleted

 Ensuring open and decentralized multi-stakeholder models and mechanisms in the WSIS Process.

-ICANN: Ensuring open and decentralized multi-stakeholder models and mechanisms in the WSIS Process.
+ICANN: Ensuring open and inclusive multi-stakeholder models and mechanisms in the WSIS Process.

-Access:

-CDT: Ensuring open and decentralized multi-stakeholder models and mechanisms in the WSIS Process.
+Access: Ensuring open and decentralized multi-stakeholder models and mechanisms in all internet/ICT-related public policy making.

+CDT: Ensuring open and decentralized multi-stakeholder models and mechanisms.

-GPD: Ensuring open and decentralized multi-stakeholder models and mechanisms in the WSIS Process.
+GPD: Ensuring open and decentralized multi-stakeholder models and mechanisms in all ICT governance processes, including the WSIS Process or its post-2015 equivalent.

 Iran: We have concern and comment in this matter which provide later.